Telling Signs of Testicular Cancer

 Feeling of heaviness or pain in the scrotum.
 “One out of five patients with testicular cancer present with pain in the scrotum,” says Dr. Soares.

 Pain in the back, upper abdomen and sides (the flank).
-“Flank pain is a sign of testicular cancer that is seen in more advanced cases, about 10% of the total,” says Dr. Soares.
+“Flank pain is a sign of testicular cancer that is seen in more advanced cases, about 10 percent of the total,” says Dr. Soares.

 Tenderness in the chest or enlargement of the breasts.
 Some testicular cancer tumors can produce hormones that can cause breast tenderness.